karthikshetty03/Computer-Networks-Assignment/README.md

 ### Test cases:

 1. Correctly downloading the image from http://info.in2p3.fr/.
-This is the only image we will test for.
-For other websites image download will not be tested.
-You can hardcode the location and name of the image file in the base html for this test case.
-However, in the unlikely event that they change the image or the filename it should still work.
 2. Correct download of a second website (image will not be checked)
 3. Correction download of a third website (image will not be checked)4.
 Correct handling of http redirects
 5. Bonus: handling https for a static https website only (no image download required)